wley3337/nvim_lua_2023/README.md

 some files are exported modules with `init` functions and some are not.
 Not sure if the inconsistancy prevents extra lines of code VS a mix of patterns.

+on working branches files that are pre-fixed with `_` are old files kept for ease of reference until the changes are ready to go.